Terms & Policies

 Business Transfers:

-• Parties to transactions or potential transactions (and their professional advisors) involving a corporate divestiture, merger, consolidation, acquisition, reorganisation, sale or other disposition of all or any portion of the business, assets, or equity interests of Plait Group Companies (including, as part of a bankruptcy or similar proceeding).
+• Parties to transactions or potential transactions (and their professional advisors) involving a corporate divestiture, merger, consolidation, acquisition, reorganization, sale or other disposition of all or any portion of the business, assets, or equity interests of Plait Group Companies (including, as part of a bankruptcy or similar proceeding).

 4.2 Aggregated or anonymised information.
 We may also share aggregated or anonymised information with third parties for other purposes.
 Such information does not identify you individually, but may include usage, viewing and technical information such as the websites you generally use, the configuration of your computer, and performance metrics related to the use of websites which we collect through our technology, products and services.
 If we are required under applicable law to treat such information as personal data, then we will only disclose it as described above.
 Otherwise, we may disclose such information for any reason.